 There are three methods to melt chocolate:

-Double boiler method (or hot water bath).
-Break the chocolate into small pieces and place into a glass or metal bowl placed on top of a saucepan half full with simmering water.
+- Double boiler method (or hot water bath).
+Break the chocolate into small pieces and place it into a glass or metal bowl placed on top of a saucepan half full with simmering water.
 Allow chocolate to melt, stirring constantly.

-Microwave method.
+- Microwave method.
 Place pieces of chocolate in a microwave-safe bowl and microwave at medium power (50%) for 30 seconds.
 Remove and stir.

 Repeat this step every 30 seconds with stirring in between until small lumps remain.
 Remove the bowl from the microwave and stir to complete the melting.

-The direct heat method is usually used to melt the chocolate added to the butter.
+- The direct heat method is usually used to melt the chocolate added to the butter.
 Heat chocolate over very low heat, stirring constantly.
+Remove it from the heat with small lumps remaining and stir.

 Why you should try this recipe